Missing man was ‘cut up in a chipper’ and fed to hogs, daughter says

-WAVERLY, Ohio (WCMH) – The daughter of a missing Ohio man says she has been told he was cut up in a chipper and fed to hogs.
+WAVERLY, Ohio (WCMH) – The daughter of a missing Ohio man said she has been told he was cut up in a chipper and fed to hogs.

 Brittney Hewell said her father, Raymont Willis, 42, was always focused on his children and grandchildren.